Recycling and waste collections from mid to late 2025

 With an estimated budget gap of £32.9m over the next four years we cannot afford this.

-Wheeled bins also help to encourage recycling and therefore increase recycling levels.
+Wheeled bins can also help to encourage recycling and therefore increase recycling levels.
 They are also better for the environment as they prevent scavenging by animals which helps to keep the streets clean.

 The council expects that the amount recycled locally will increase with the changes.